ai-qntbd-qktbd/dryice-docs/docs/2-faq/index.md

         - Make sure the video has only one person.
         - Make sure the person is visible in the video.
         - Make sure the person is not occluded by other objects.

+**3. AI Motion Capture Is Too Slow.**
+    - We don't have a lot of GPU resources, so the processing speed may be slow when many users are using the service at the same time.
+Sorry for the inconvenience.

+**4. Who owns the AI generated motion data?**
+    - The user who executes the AI Motion Capture takes ownership of the AI-generated motion data. so you can use it and distribute it as you like.

+**5. Is this service MMD-compatible software(MMD互換ソフト)?**
+    - Yes, Metive is MMD(MikuMikuDance)-compatible software.